 The Royal Collections Department is responsible for arranging suitable furnishing when for example foreign dignitaries are on state visits to Sweden or for cabinet meetings, receptions, official banquets and other major events.

-Articles fro the Royal Collections are often lent out and shown at exhibitions both in Sweden and abroad.
+Articles from the Royal Collections are often lent out and shown at exhibitions both in Sweden and abroad.

-In order to maintain the articles in the Royal Collection a long list of specialised craftsmanship is required.
+In order to maintain the articles in the Royal Collection a long list of specialized craftsmanship is required.